archettialberto/airlab_server_guidelines/docs/server_guidelines/tmux.md

 To start using Tmux, follow these steps:

-1. Connect to the Westworld Lab Server using SSH as you did previously.
+1. Connect to an AIRLab Server using SSH as you did previously.
 2. Once connected, enter the following command to start a new Tmux session:
 ``` bash
 tmux new -s <session_name>